ashishratz007/used_car_wale_url/support.md

-# Support - Used Car Wale App
+# Support - Used Carz Hub App

-Welcome to the official support page for the **Used Car Wale App**.
+Welcome to the official support page for the **Used Carz Hub App**.
 This document provides answers to frequently asked questions, contact information, and details about the app's functionality.

 ---

 ## **About the App**
-Used Car Wale is a platform designed specifically for car dealers to:
+Used Carz Hub is a platform designed specifically for car dealers to:
 - Register and manage their accounts.
 - Add cars for bidding and manage their status (Under Review, Approved, Sold, Archived).
 - View analytics and recent bids on an intuitive dashboard.